For a background on the largest sexual abuse case in the history of the United States, please read Part 1, Part 2, and Part 3.

 On the other side, there has been a ton of support from fans and athletes.
 Thankfully, many of the survivors will have their day in court today, but a lot won’t.
 Regardless of the sentencing, we need to look at the structures, factors, and mentalities that allowed Nassar to abuse so many people for so long.
 Changing the culture and institutions–this is by no means an isolated instance of abuse–is the real victory for us moving forward.

 Special thank you and appreciation to Gymcastic for their unrelenting coverage of this story.

-Currently Listening To: Uncivil Season 1
+Listening: Uncivil Season 1

 4 thoughts on “Larry Nassar Sexual Abuse Part 4: “No, I will not and should not carry the guilt that belongs to Larry Nassar, USAG, and others.””